 What do I need to bring with me?
 We supply all of the physical tools that are used on the farm.
 Some folks like to bring their own garden gloves and most bring a water bottle.
 Make sure to dress for the weather and be prepared for it to potentially change.
 Although, we do have some rain coats and pants, you may want to bring your own.
 Good work shoes that you are ready to get dirty and muddy are best and rain boots when it is appropriate.
 If you are working for more than 4 hours we recommend bringing a snack or lunch to eat on your break.

 Do I need farming experience?
 No!
 Just a earnest desire to learn and participate.
-Appropriate candidates will be of good health, capable of lifting, able to work in the sun, sleet, or cold outdoor weather that life in Wisconsin mandates.
-You will bend, stoop, lift, pull, and use your body in many ways that terrestrial life in the postmodern age does not typically call upon.
+On farm workers should be willing to work in the sun, rain, or cold outdoor weather that life in Wisconsin mandates.
+Know that you will bend, stoop, lift, pull, and use your body in many ways that terrestrial life in the postmodern age does not typically call upon.